How to Spot AI-Generated Images in 2026: Hands, Fingers, Skin Texture & Eyes

 // THE BIGGER PICTURE

 No single technique catches every AI-generated image.
 The best models in 2026 can produce images that pass most of these checks individually.
 The power is in combining them: an image might have perfect hands and flawless text, but the lighting is physically impossible and the background dissolves under zoom.
+The specific tells — hands and fingers, skin texture, eyes, shadows — are your highest-yield starting points.
 Detection is a skill built through repeated exposure, not a trick you learn once.
 That's why daily practice matters more than any single tip on this page.

 As AI image generation continues to advance, the techniques that work today may not work tomorrow.
 But the fundamental skill — careful, skeptical visual analysis — will always matter.
 The question isn't whether AI will get better.
 It's whether we'll keep up.